tonyb486/tonybox.net/content/posts/simple-stl-viewer.md

 Here's a simple part that I made in OpenSCAD:
 <div id="model"></div>
 It's meant to be a small hook for a hose, that you can attach to a 2x4.
-I haven't 3D printed it yet, so I don't know if it works - but one that that *does* work is the 3D viewer above.
+I haven't 3D printed it yet, so I don't know if it works - but one thing that that *does* work is the 3D viewer above.
 It uses WebGL to render it in your browser, and the three.js library makes it easy to implement.
 It's part of my [hugo](https://gohugo.io/) template now, since I'd like to post some of the objects that I make for 3D printing.

 Here's the code for the initial version, in roughly literate programming style.